seung-gu/Lego_LED/attiny85_oled/README.md

 ELF command : <pre>readelf --all <filename.elf></pre>

 While the original blob image is sized at 32x34 pixels, the Tiny4kOLED requires the height to be a multiple of 8, leading to an expansion to 40 rows and an increase in file size.

+5. ***Power Consumption***: Since this project is to operate OLED with WPT system,  power consumption is always a constraint.

 #### Proposed Solutions
 1. To reduce the memory footprint below 8k, I focused on minimizing image size rather than reducing the overall image dimensions or the number of frames (30).
 I aimed to optimize the battery image by eliminating unnecessary pixels, such as those in the repetitive patterns of the battery gauge edge.